spacelift-io/user-documentation/docs/concepts/worker-pools/README.md

 ## Shared responsibility model

 Spacelift shares the responsibility for overall worker maintenance with you.
 How you use public and private workers depends on the level of configuration your organization needs and the level of responsibility you can take on.
-To manage worker permissions, you must use [private workers](#private-worker-pool).
+There are some worker permissions you can only manage with [private workers](#private-worker-pool).

 In your infrastructure, responsibility is broken down into chunks: